-- b.
-Qualified community conservation corps can be contacted at inquiry@atpcommunitycorps.org. - c.
-Direct contracting with the California Conservation Corps or a qualified community conservation corps without bidding is permissible provided that the implementing agency demonstrates cost effectiveness per 23 CFR 635.204 and obtains approval from Caltrans.
-A copy of the agreement between the implementing agency and the proposed conservation corps must be provided to the Department. - d.
-Funded projects will be required to report on the use of the CCC or LCCC as noticed in the application. - M.Past Performance.
+- c.
+Certified local community conservation corps can be contacted at inquiry@atpcommunitycorps.org. - d.
+Direct contracting with the California Conservation Corps or a certified local community conservation corps without bidding is permissible provided that the implementing agency demonstrates cost effectiveness per 23 CFR 635.204 and obtains approval from Caltrans.
+A copy of the agreement between the implementing agency and the proposed conservation corps must be provided to Caltrans. - e.
+Funded projects will be required to report on the use of the California Conservation Corps or a certified local community conservation corps as noticed in the application. - M. Past Performance.
 Applicant's performance on past ATP projects.
 Point reduction for non-use of the Corps as committed to in a past ATP award or project failure on any past ATP project.